Basketball tournament in KC brings top high school players in the country

-KANSAS CITY, Mo. — There was a ton of talent on display at HyVee Arena this weekend as the Nike Elite Youth Basketball League (EYBL) hosted their fourth session in Kansas City.
+KANSAS CITY, Mo. — There was a ton of talent on display at HyVee Arena this weekend as the Nike Elite Youth Basketball League (EYBL) hosted its fourth session in Kansas City.

 Many of the top high school players in the country are competing against each other, including some local standouts like Omaha Billiew, Kyan Evans and Kayden Fish.